 The Geography curriculum aims to enable students to become successful learners, confident individuals and responsible citizens.
 Students will develop the Geographical knowledge, understanding and skills to provide the framework and approaches that explain how the Earth's significant features and places, at different scales, are interconnected and change over time.
 The work builds upon previous learning to reinforce and build upon substantive and disciplinary knowledge and aims to inspire a curiosity and consolidate and extend their skills and knowledge of physical & human geography.
-Year 7 begins with an understanding of "What is Geography" and an introduction of geographical skills.
-Students continue to develop these skills and build upon their KS2 knowledge and understanding by exploring the different continents, weather and climate, ecosystems, population and settlement including local fieldwork.
-Year 8 continues to develop students' substantive and disciplinary knowledge and to develop the connections between concepts through units on Economic Change (including a focus on China and India), Russia, Tourism, Global Development and Coasts including a fieldtrip.
-In Year 9 students study units on Climate Change, India, Rivers including fieldwork and the Middle East.
+Year 7 begins with an understanding of "Geography and Me" and an introduction of geographical skills.
+Students continue to develop these skills and build upon their KS2 knowledge and understanding by through units which focus on Our Planet, Resources and Trade, Brilliant Biomes and Fantastic UK Landscape.
+Year 8 continues to develop students' substantive and disciplinary knowledge and to develop the connections between concepts through units on Russia, Glaciation, Global Development, Asia and Coasts including a fieldtrip.
+In Year 9 students study units on Climate Change, India, Plate Tectonics, Rivers including fieldwork and the Middle East.
 Key geographical concepts and skills based upon the four geographical forms of knowledge (locational, place, environmental and geographical skills) are embedded throughout KS3 to prepare students for KS4 and facilitating their understanding of what it means to be a global citizen by encouraging students to formulate questions and solutions as well as the ability to interpret information and draw their own conclusions.
 This includes cause, effects, consequences, solutions, significance and data/photograph analysis skills as well as fieldwork techniques allowing students to link places that they already know, become increasingly fluent in identifying spatial locations and to understand and make meaningful connections and comparisons.